commitdev/docs/docs/eps/ep-expectations.md

 Attendance of SP meetings, collaboration with the SP team, and meaningful contributions during your pilot are all essential for your long-term success.
 Building a strong professional relationship with the SP will help you, whether you continue on full-time after the pilot or not.

-While you’re on a pilot, your attendance at Commit’s All-Hand meetings and learning sessions is not mandatory, but highly encouraged.
+While you’re on a pilot, your attendance at Commit’s All-Hands meetings and learning sessions is not mandatory, but highly encouraged.

 ### Is it Possible to be Dismissed from the EP Program?